Differences Between Dell OptiPlex 7010 Vs. Plus 7010 (2023 models)

 Storage options in the SFF models see some reductions compared to their tower counterparts, but the Plus model still maintains a notable advantage:

 The OptiPlex Plus 7010 SFF, true to its premium positioning, offers more flexibility.
 It bumps the SATA port count to three and reconfigures the M.2 setup.
-The primary M.2 2280 slot still supports PCIe 4.0 x4 NVMe drives, but the Plus model adds two additional M.2 2230 slots.
+The primary M.2 2280 slot supports PCIe 4.0 x4 NVMe drives, and adds two additional M.2 2230 slots.
 This configuration allows for a more diverse storage setup, potentially accommodating a high-speed NVMe boot drive, a second NVMe drive for frequently accessed data, and multiple SATA drives for bulk storage.

 Power Supply